 The southern part of Eritrea is where some of the oldest human skeletal remains are found in the world.
-The southern part is also the home to the Qohaito Cultural Landscape located on a plateau of 2700m/8858feet.
+The southern part is also the home to the Qohaito Cultural Landscape, located on a plateau of 2700m/8858feet.

-There are also some rock paintings here dating back more than 5000 years, and some historical remains that are said to be a pre-Christian temple and other remains that are said to predate the Aksum Kingdom 100–940 AD.
+There are also some rock paintings here dating back more than 5000 years, and some historical remains that are said to be a pre-Christian temple and other remains that are supposed to predate the Aksum Kingdom 100–940 AD.

-The ruins are covering a massive area of 2.5km (1.5mi) by 15km (9mi) and it´s thought that only about 20% of the area has been excavated.
+The ruins are covering a massive area of 2.5km (1.5mi) by 15km (9mi), and it´s thought that only about 20% of the area has been excavated.

 Only a few minutes walk away from the remains of the temple is the Qohaito Canyon.
-The view from the edge of the canyon on a clear day offers a breathtaking view, the locals claimed that it´s possible to see all the way to the Red Sea.
+The view from the edge of the canyon on a clear day offers a breathtaking view; the locals claimed that it´s possible to see all the way to the Red Sea.

 Around the canyon, you can see some really remote villages built along the steep valley´s walls.
 This is also where the only coffee production in Eritrea is happening.

 This is the historical part of Eritrea, where you will see archaeological and historical sites that are a part of Africa that´s really of the beaten path that just a small numbers of western tourist have ever seen.
-There are also some old rock carved tombs here.
+There are also some old rock-carved tombs here.

-And a short drive away is some 5000-year-old rock paintings that are on cliff walls that require a short but very steep climb, that I wouldn’t recommend undertaking by people with vertigo or people that are afraid of heights.
+And a short drive away is some 5000-year-old rock paintings that are on cliff walls that require a short but very steep climb that I wouldn’t recommend undertaking by people with vertigo or people that are afraid of heights.

-It´s not an easy thing to find the sites down here, you will travel for 5 hours along the highway down to Senafe the last town in Eritrea before reaching the border with Ethiopia.
+It´s not an easy thing to find the sites down here; you will travel for 5 hours along the highway down to Senafe, the last town in Eritrea, before reaching the border with Ethiopia.

-Just on the outskirts is the one column of Matara, all the other historical artifacts that belong to here are kept in Ethiopia.
+Just on the outskirts is the one column of Matara, all the other historical artefacts that belong to here are kept in Ethiopia.
 Eritrea is demanding to get them back, but with no luck.

-Because of the proximity to the Ethiopian border, you will come across a lot of armed people down here, and even tour travel insurance will not cover you down here since you will be less than 25km from the Ethiopian Border.
+Because of the proximity to the Ethiopian border, you will come across a lot of armed people down here, and even tour travel insurance will not cover you down here since you will be less than 25km from the Ethiopian border.

 But if you still want to take the chance, it is so well worth it.
-And you will be able to visit a UNESCO World Heritage list very, very few other people have been able to visit
+And you will be able to visit a UNESCO World Heritage list very, very few other people have been able to visit.